beroset/pico-puller/doc/02_memory.md

 |  6    |  64K | C0000 | CFFFF |

 For 128K parts, everything is the same except the first populated memory is at 0xE0000, so the first two 64K blocks (blocks 5 and 6) do not exist.
+It's helpful to remember that each *block* of memory is composed of multiple *pages* and that each page is 256 bytes long.

+In this processor, as in many, one can program an individual *page*, but only erase an entire *block*.